Ravangla: Geography

 Mt.
 Kanchenjunga, Mt.
 Pandim, Mt.
 Siniolchu, Mt.
 Kabru are some of the major peaks visible from Ravangla.

 Flora

-Upper parts of Ravangla usually experience snowfall during winter.
+Upper parts of Ravangla sometimes experience snowfall during winter.
 During the months of April–May, the area is surrounded by many flowers including orchids and rhododendrons.

 Fauna

 Ravangla attracts many Himalayan birds.
 Verditer flycatchers, blue-fronted redstarts, grey bush chats, dark-throated thrush, blue whistling-thrush, green-backed tits, and white-browed fantails are common.

 The forests around Ravangla have other birds like laughing thrushes, babblers, cuckoos, and hill partridges.
 The rare satyr tragopan can also be spotted in Ravangla.

 Tibetan community

 A Tibetan community is located 1 km away from the Ravangla Market.
 It consists of seven camps, with 328.5 acres of total land and 1,300 people.
 The Tibetan settlement has one primary Tibetan medium school, two monasteries, administrative offices, and a primary health care clinic.
 Ralang Monastery, a Buddhist monastery of the Kagyu school of Tibetan Buddhism is located 6 km from Ravangla.
 The old monastery is also a few kilometers from Borong.
 There are many small hamlets where these communities live.
 Tourism is a major source of income for these communities.